-The basis for such a change in costs is a substantial difference in income or property that each party has available for use in the employment of a PA divorce lawyer.
-An experienced divorce lawyer will ensure that assets are properly titled to avoid unforeseen tax consequences.
+The basis for such a change in costs is a substantial difference in income or property that each party has available for use in hiring a PA divorce lawyer.
+An experienced lawyer will ensure that assets are properly titled to avoid unforeseen tax consequences.
 It's also important to realize that divorce can end up affecting your wallet long after your divorce decree is issued.